NAVIGATION BAR

 When you have picked a bucket and still want to pick more, place your strawberries in the shade.
 We have several trees that you can put them under, or we can put them in our stand to watch them for you.

 Strawberries are sold by weight.
 A quart equals about 1-1/2 pounds of fresh berries.
 An ice cream buckets holds about 5 pounds of fresh strawberries.
-The price per pound will be announced mid-May.
 We will weigh the strawberries for you and calculate what you owe.
-We accept cash, checks and credit cards.
+We accept cash only.

 Picking early or late in the day, is best to avoid the heat and sun.
 Wear hats and sunscreen.
 Drink plenty of fluids if it is a hot day.
 We do have drinks for sale at our stand, if you wish.